 Loofah sponge is a natural product that scrubs away dirt and adds a unique look to soap.
 When they’re dry, they’re quite hard and brittle.
 Once they’re introduced to water, they soften and have a great scrubby texture for skin.

 For this recipe, loofah sponges are soaked, cut, and placed in the 12 Bar Round Silicone Mold.
 Melt and pour soap colored with spinach and tomato powder from the Farmers Market Collection is poured on top of each one.
-To complement the earthy look, it’s scented with Avocado Fragrance Oil.
+To complement the earthy look, it’s scented with Grass Stain Fragrance Oil.

 - Skill Level: Beginner

 - Kit Yields: Twelve 4 oz. bars